AndresLDF/ZoomCampDataEng-FinalProject/README.md

 - Docker

 ## Extracting information and moving it to Google Cloud
+Follow the steps below to fulfill the configuration
  1. Start Docker
  2. Open the directory with the repository
  3. Use the command `docker compose build` (do this only the first time)